developer-program/engineering-track/docs/software-designs/design-principles.md

 # Design Principles

 If you don't eat, you will get hungry.
-If you don't sleep for two days, you won't be able to focus as well.
+If you don't sleep for two days, you won't be able to focus on tasks.

-How do we know these?
+How did we know this?
 How can we prove this is true?
-There might be a scientific explanation behind it but even without one, but based on my experience, been there done that, suffer the consequence I believe in it and so do many others.
+There might be a scientific explanation behind it but even without one, I know it is true based on anecdotal evidence, based on my own experience.
+I could say that I "been there done that", and that I suffered the consequences of it before.

-Design principles are ways organising our class, functions and methods in a way that many believes will result in code that is easier to read, also understand and adaptable to changes.
+Design principles are common ways of organising our class, functions and methods.
+Many people believe these principles will result in code that is easier to read, understand, maintain and is still adaptable to changes.
 They come from long debates and experience of many veterans before us.

-"Any fool can write code that a computer can understand.
+> "Any fool can write code that a computer can understand.
 Good programmers write code that human can understand" - Martin Fowler.

 ## Content